Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 - Schedule payment – schedule payments based on due date and cash flow

-Entering Bills in Xero
+Entering Bills

 - Go to Business > Bills to pay and click New Bill

-- Select the supplier from your contacts
+- Select the contact

 - Add line items with account codes and tax rates